When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 1. WEP (Wired Equivalent Privacy)

-WEP was designed in 1997, and the first wireless security protocol was rolled out to the masses.
-It has become obsolete, but you can find it on older devices.
+WEP was designed in 1997, the first wireless security protocol rolled out to the masses.
+Although it has become obsolete, older devices still use it.

 WEP uses a data encoding structure based on a mix of system and user-generated key values.

-However, it’s widely known that WEP is the least secure wireless security protocol because hackers have developed reverse-engineering techniques to crack its encryption.
+However, WEP is widely known as the least secure wireless security protocol because hackers have developed reverse engineering techniques to crack its encryption.

 2. WPA (Wi-Fi Protected Access)

-WPA was designed to deal with the issues of the WEP security protocol.
-WPA includes new features such as PSK (Pre-Shared Key) and TKIP (Temporal Key Integrity Protocol).
+WPA was designed to address the issues with the WEP security protocol.
+It includes new features such as PSK (Pre-Shared Key) and TKIP (Temporal Key Integrity Protocol).

-TKIP is a dynamic 128-bit key that is harder to crack than the static, unchanging key in WEP.
-WPA has also introduced MIC (Message Integrity Check), which scans for any modified packets usually sent by hackers.
+TKIP’s dynamic 128-bit key is harder to crack than WEP’s static, unchanging key.
+WPA has also introduced MIC (Message Integrity Check), which scans for modified packets usually sent by hackers.

 3. WPA 2 (Wi-Fi Protected Access 2)